 The AM/PM program runs social, sport, and special-interest activities before and after school.
-The hours are generally 7:30 - 8:20 AM and 3 - 4 PM.
-Membership at the Ottoson is quarterly and there is a \$80 fee per quarter.
+The hours are generally 7:30 - 8:25 AM and 3 - 4 PM.
+Membership at the Gibbs is an \$80 fee per term.

 Some activities can be attended on a drop-in basis, while other activities have a limited number of slots and require a prior sign up.
 Some are offered daily, while others meet on a regular weekly schedule.
 Participating students may attend more than one activity.
-The list of activities varies depending upon student interest and staffing, and is posted in the main office.
+The actual list of activities varies depending upon student interest and staffing, and is posted in the main office.
 Students may also suggest or initiate new activities if they can find willing adults to supervise.
+The sign-up forms are distributed in Advisory and can be dropped in the designated box in the main office.